-Part B is a part of Original Medicare that provides benefits for doctor services and other health care providers, outpatient care, and durable medical equipment, such as wheelchairs, walkers and hospital beds.
+Part B is the second part of Original Medicare that provides benefits for doctor services and other health care providers, outpatient care, and durable medical equipment, such as wheelchairs, walkers and hospital beds.
 It also covers many preventative services, such as mammograms and flu shots.

 Part B also covers some medical services not covered under Part A, such as certain types of occupational therapy, physical therapy, mental healthcare and home healthcare services.
 Additionally, coverage under Part B includes ambulance services, cancer treatments, and diagnostic imaging.

 You are eligible for Part B when turning 65 if you have worked and paid taxes for 40 quarters (10 years) and are a legal resident.
 You can also be the spouse of a person that meets these guidelines to receive Part B benefits.
 Read more about Part B eligibility on our Medicare Eligibility page.

 The 2021 monthly premium for Part B is $148.50.
 However, if your income is above $88,000 individually or above $176,000 jointly, you will pay an income adjustment that will increase your monthly premium.
 Read more about the costs associated with Part B and IRMAA on our Medicare Costs page.

 What Does Part B Not Cover?

 Part B coverage will pay for a large amount of your health expenses, but not all of it.
 The following will be out-of-pocket costs that you are responsible for, unless you purchase a Medigap policy to offset these expenses:

 ✓ Physical exams other than your annual wellness visit

 ✓ Dentures and denture care

 ✓ Medicare care outside of the United States